dekkit/RGB-to-Component-Transcoder/README.md

 - Used 1/4 watt resistors 5% (either ceramic or metallic - though many TV mods use ceramic, so use cermic if possible)
 - Low voltage components are acceptable (ie I've been using 6.3v for the electrolytic cap without any issues)
 - Monolythic ceramic capacitors were used (104, and 105 - again use metallic ones if ceramic is unavailable).

+It has been designed to fit in a small DIY project box of dimensions 10cm x 6cm x 2.5cm (with screw holes aligned).
+You can find these readily online or you can arrange a 3D print.

 Initial successful testing (on version VA01 19/4/2020):